xFBIx/ecommerce_django/README.md

   - Wishlist functionality for customers to save desired items for future purchase.

 - **Deployment:**
-  - Deployed on DigitalOcean using Docker, Nginx, and Gunicorn for production readiness.
+  - Deployed on DigitalOcean using Docker, Nginx, and Gunicorn for bookion readiness.
   - Provides a scalable and secure environment for hosting the application.

 ## Setup